top of page

 Title: Reshuffling

-As World War I changed the global order from empire to nation-state, the British engaged in triple dealing, which left the world with more questions than answers.
+As World War I transformed the global order from empire to nation-state, the British engaged in triple dealing, which left the world with more questions than answers.

 Session 4